Becoming a Regulated Entity

 In respect of each class of regulated activity:

 - A non-refundable fee is payable when you apply for a licence.
-This application fee covers the Authority’s costs in processing the application.
+This application fee goes towards the Authority’s costs in processing the application.

 - An annual licence fee is payable in advance on 1 August for each year in which you hold a licence.
 When a licence is issued to you the annual fee will be pro-rated to cover the period until the next annual renewal.